 The Mattress Factory is a contemporary art museum that showcases unconventional art from artists working in residence from around the world.
 The nearly 20 site-specific exhibits aim to motivate, challenge and excite visitors to think about the world in new, creative ways.
 Insider's tip: Admission is half-off every Tuesday.

-Opening on Buena Vista Street in January of 2016, Commonplace Coffee has pleased many visitors with their specialty coffee at its newest location on the Mexican War Streets.
+Commonplace Coffee pleases many visitors with their specialty coffee at its location on the Mexican War Streets.
 They are all about the relationships with both the customer and producer and say their coffee shops are "a way of creating space to hang out with you."
 The cozy coffee shop is the perfect spot to grab some caffeine during your exploration of the Mexican War Streets.

 The architecture of the homes and businesses on the Mexican War Streets is one of the most charming parts of the historic neighborhood.
 Victorian architecture is seen throughout the neighborhood's 19th century crafted homes.
 The architecture may have lacked in grandeur at the time, but craftsmanship and style made up for this.
 Don't know where to start?
 Take a stroll down Buena Vista Street, Monterey Street or West North Avenue to find beautifully restored homes.